illxso/SSDI-Assignment1/README.md

 # Assignment 1
-Implementation of the design pattern.
+Implementation of a design pattern for SSDI 2022, CSCI 2020U

 Chosen pattern: Factory Pattern